FreeCAD/freecad.workbench_starterkit/README.md

 pip uninstall freecad.workbench_starterkit
 ```

 **Note:** There are currently two FreeCAD workbench styles.
-For lack of better names, we use the terms "old style" and "new style" (See [Glossary terms used in this discussion](#glossary-terms-used-in-this-discussion-that-may-lead-to-confusion)).
-For more discussion about the motivation behind the "new style" see [Motivation for New Style Modules](#motivation-for-new-style-modules).
+The origin workbench type is called "legacy-workbench".
+In addition the "namespace-workbench" is now an optional (and preffered) way to extend the FreeCAD.
+(See [Glossary terms used in this discussion](#glossary-terms-used-in-this-discussion-that-may-lead-to-confusion)).
+For more discussion about the motivation behind the "namespace-workbench" see [Motivation for namespace-workbenches](#motivation-for-namespace-workbenches).

-## Structure of a workbench:
+## Structure of a namespace-workbench:

 ### Initialization Files